Macaplix/FFmpeg-Library-Builder/README.md

 The project contains 2 different schemes each one with its own target:

 * **install** scheme
 Which will build a command line tool *installer* ( it's target ) that will perform all the necessary steps to add required source files to the second target.
-The available steps automatically performed starts from downloading source and ends with building the Library and cleanning intermediary files.
+The available steps automatically performed starts from downloading source and ends with building the Library and cleaning intermediary files.

 * **FFmpeg** scheme
 Which will build the static library *libFFmpeg.a* ( the scheme's target ) once the installation is completed